xcart/xcart-docs/_pages/kb_en/modules/multicurrency.md

 ![customer.png]({{site.baseurl}}/attachments/ref_2tPJubPU/customer.png)

 A customer will see the currency and the language of the country his IP belongs to.
 A language switch will be available only if {% link "translations" ref_1frAlu26 %} are enabled in the store.
 If there are no particular currency and translation defined for the customers location the store content will be displayed in the default currency and language.

+{% note warning %}
+The Multicurrency module affects only the prices representation, not the orders processing.
+All orders will be processed in the default store currency only.
+{% endnote %}